Brooklyn-Style/Magic_Roll/README.md

 ### <ins>Design:

 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a base, I went through about two dozen iterations before I had something I was happy with.
 Most of that was just experimenting while keeping `HIEA` + `YOU` in place.
 My goals were to have a reasonable consonant-hand pinky, keep one-handed strings and awkward patterns to a minimum, and use repeat and magic to improve the layout further.
 The [Layout Playground](https://oxey.dev/playground/index.html "Layout Playground") analyzer and [MonkeyType's](https://monkeytype.com "MonkeyType") word filter helped me do just that, along with a lot of trial and error.
+[AutoHotKey](https://www.autohotkey.com "AutoHotkey's Website") was used for magic since I couldn't be bothered to implement it with [QMK](https://docs.qmk.fm/features/repeat_key#functions "QMK Repeat/Magic Documentation").
+A list of every function will be included at the bottom.

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs are strictly 1:1 to keep them more like regular keys.
 Not only does this make using them simpler, but they won't get you banned from typing websites either.